neuron4/daniellerch.github.io/_posts/2000-01-01-how_not_stego.md

 ![bender]({{ site.baseurl }}/images/hns_homer_stego.png)

-We do not se the message.
+We do not see the message.
 But again, this is not a secure option.
 We can unhide the data, simply by removing the transparency.
 This is a very easy operation that can be done with the following script:

 ```python
 from scipy import ndimage, misc